ros2/ros2_documentation/source/Tutorials/Discovery-Server/Discovery-Server.rst

 Background
 ----------

-Starting from ROS 2 Eloquent Elusor, the **Discovery Server** protocol is a feature that offers a centralised dynamic discovery mechanism, as opposed to the distributed mechanism used in DDS by default.
+Starting from ROS 2 Eloquent Elusor, the **Fast DDS Discovery Server** protocol is a feature that offers a centralised dynamic discovery mechanism, as opposed to the distributed mechanism used in DDS by default.
-This tutorial explains how to run some ROS 2 examples using the Discovery Server feature as discovery communication.
+This tutorial explains how to run some ROS 2 examples using the Fast DDS Discovery Server feature as discovery communication.

-In order to get more information about the available discovery configuration, please check the `following documentation <https://fast-dds.docs.eprosima.com/en/v2.1.0/fastdds/discovery/discovery.html>`_ or read the `Discovery Server specific documentation <https://fast-dds.docs.eprosima.com/en/v2.1.0/fastdds/discovery/discovery_server.html#discovery-server>`__.
+In order to get more information about the available discovery configuration, please check the `following documentation <https://fast-dds.docs.eprosima.com/en/v2.1.0/fastdds/discovery/discovery.html>`_ or read the `Fast DDS Discovery Server specific documentation <https://fast-dds.docs.eprosima.com/en/v2.1.0/fastdds/discovery/discovery_server.html#discovery-server>`__.

 The `Simple Discovery Protocol <https://fast-dds.docs.eprosima.com/en/v2.1.0/fastdds/discovery/simple.html>`__ is the standard protocol defined in the `DDS standard <https://www.omg.org/omg-dds-portal/>`__.
 However, it has known disadvantages in some scenarios.